dieterich-lab/clinical_deid/README.md

 2. concatendated with Character Embeddings
 3. Bidirectional LSTM layer

-As this tool implements a Keras model for named entity recognition, it can be performed on any sequence labeling task.
+As this tool implements a Keras model for named entity recognition, it can be applied on any sequence labeling task.
 Major parts of the code had been inspired by Tobias NER tutorial: https://www.depends-on-the-definition.com/lstm-with-char-embeddings-for-ner/

 Feel free to adapt the tool to your needs.
-Usability improvements are very welcome.
+Functionality and usability improvements are very welcome.

 ## Prerequisities